The Returning Officer (RO) appoints around 500 people to help run the elections held within the Royal Borough.

 We can only accept applications from persons who are over 18 and not connected to, nor will assist any political party or candidate at an election.
 Persons appointed to work at a polling station or at the count must accept that they are consenting to work in excess of the normal maximum working hours.

-The provisional fees for the Police and Crime Commission Election on Thursday 7 May 2020 are as below:
+The provisional fees for elections are as below:

 - Polling station inspector/presiding officer: £230 fee + £40 training.